-To keep things as simple as possible – Things just get off.
-For no good reason.
+To keep things as simple as possible – Things just get off for no good reason.
 When this happens, you probably don’t need to do anything for things to get back to normal.
 Just be patient.

 I caution you not to blame these periods for all your troubles…. because if you do, you will never try and fix things.
-You will only keep pointing the finger since there is a lot of growing and development going on.
+You will only keep pointing the finger since there is a lot of growth and development going on.

 2. Is your child going through a nap transition?

 There are many transitions in your baby’s life.
-And nap transitions are one of the super not so fun things that keep you on your toes.
+And nap transitions are one of the super not-so-fun things that keep you on your toes.
 The most sensitive transitions occur from 4-3 naps and 3-2 naps but of course, the 2-1 nap transition may mess things up as well.

 During transition times, you may see an early wake-up.
-And sometimes an early wakeup is part of the problem since it causes havoc on the napping day.
+And sometimes, an early wake-up is part of the problem since it causes havoc on the napping day.
 (I know it’s always hard to know for sure)

-If you know that you’re going through a nap transition and you are seeing an earlier than normal wake-up, I expect the wakeup to bump out once you’re done transitioning.
+If you know that you’re going through a nap transition and you are seeing an earlier than normal wake-up, I expect the wake-up to bump out once you’re done transitioning.

 3. Does Your Child Have Independent Skills?

 Independent skills or allowing your baby to fall to sleep by herself is where all the magic of sleep is at.
-If your baby doesn’t possess these skills and you have to constantly feed her, nurse her, bounce her or rock her, then you can’t expect your baby to fall back asleep.
+If your baby doesn’t possess these skills and you have to constantly feed her, nurse her, bounce her, or rock her, then you can’t expect your baby to fall back asleep.

 Sometimes independent skills can come over time, or other times sleep training your baby is necessary to teach your baby to fall back asleep.
 (Don’t worry, I’ve got your back on this subject —> check out the ultimate guide to sleep training)